milos-p-lab/VB6-on-Windows-11/README.md

 ---

-## 🛠️ Installation

-1. Download the `Visual-Basic-6-for-Win10-11.exe` installer from the [Releases](https://github.com/milos-p-lab/VB6-on-Windows-11/releases/) page.
-2. Run the installer (self-extracting archive) with administrative privileges.
-3. Follow the prompts; all required files will be extracted and configured automatically.
-4. After installation, launch VB6 from the desktop shortcut, which is created automatically by the installer for your convenience.

-✅ Tested successfully on:

-- **Windows 11 (23H2, 24H2)**
-- **Windows 10 (22H2)**
-- **Windows 7 SP1**
-- **Windows Server 2003 R2**
-- **Windows XP SP3**

----

 ## ⚠️ Limitations

 - The solution has been successfully tested on Windows 7, Windows 10, and Windows 11 (24H2), but due to variations in system configurations and updates, full compatibility is not guaranteed.